dkoster95/PelicanSwift/README.md

 ## Installation
 	### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate QuickHatch into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Pelican into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 git "https://github.com/dkoster95/PelicanSwift.git" "1.0"